Skip to content

 After completing the guide, verify the plugin is loaded by typing meta list in your server console.
 You should see CounterStrikeSharp listed.

-This project ships with a forked version of MatchZy that exposes additional events for full automation.
+This project requires an enhanced fork of MatchZy that exposes additional events for full automation.

-The upstream MatchZy release does not emit the data we rely on, so make sure every CS2 server installs this modified build.
+The official MatchZy release does not emit the data we rely on, so make sure every CS2 server installs this enhanced build.

 # Navigate to your CS2 server directory